r-ush/yugen-landing/README.md

 - We plan to follow a Freemium Buisness Model.
 - An operating strategy to create an intended impact on a personal basis.
 - A resonable paid subscription for the team based collaborative features.
+- A one week free trial for higher customer acquisition rate.

 ## Challenges we faced

 - When we got the idea, we were really skeptical on different similar solutions that exist in the market.
 We ideated on multiple features to make power-packed unique application that stands out in front of the industry leading productivity application

 - All the team members synchronize with the product on a personal level that lead to rapid ideation and a personal touch to the product from direct users of the already market ready products.

 ## Accomplishments that we're proud of